After reading about:

 - optimum material use per hive volume

-All internal access, for a horizontal tbh, is through the top bars.
+All internal access, for a horizontal top bar hive, is through the top bars.
 Fragile combs must be removable or the hive becomes unworkable.
 So, starter strips are used.
 And much attention is initially needed to keep the combs center on the top bars.

-In a vertical tbh, assuming that minimal management and inspections requirements can be met, the orientation of the comb is irrelevant.
+In a vertical top bar hive, assuming that minimal management and inspections requirements can be met, the orientation of the comb is irrelevant.
 Boxes can be separated to provide access.
 No beekeeper managed comb needed.
 The bees get to build it their way with minimal interference.

 There are some disadvantages as well: